ISC and instructor's responsibility

 Once a cheating case is decided, a message to explain the situation and penalty should be emailed individually to students rather than to a group of students together.
 The latter violates Policy 46, in particular Principles and Practices regarding privacy and confidentiality.
 In the email you will also need to ask the student to reply and state whether or not they accept the penalty.
 The sample email below shows the template you could use to contact the students.
-If the students wants to meet with you to discuss the case, you will need to schedule a meeting with them.
+If the students want to meet with you to discuss the case, you will need to schedule a meeting with them.
 Otherwise, you can report the case directly to the Academic Integrity Officer (see section "Report to Academic Integrity Officer" below for more details).

 I have reviewed your assignment_____ in CS______.
 [Brief explanation here about similarity].
 It involves a charge of cheating through___________.(plagiarism, excessive collaboration)

 The standard penalty for a charge of cheating is zero on [assignment question number(s)] and a 5% deduction off of the overall course grade.
 In addition, you would be placed on disciplinary probation for the remainder of your undergraduate studies at the University of Waterloo.
 The meaning of disciplinary probation is that any subsequent offences will meet with a significantly stiffer penalty.
 Although your grade in the course would be affected by the penalty imposed by the instructor, there would be no indication on your transcript either that the grade reflects a disciplinary penalty or that the disciplinary probation has been imposed.